 Purpose - This study examines the positive impact of strategies on the viability of small and medium enterprises (SMEs) in times of crisis.
-Resource utilization is a survival strategy performed by SMEs; subsequently, this study investigates its effect on innovation practices and SMEs' performance.
-It further assesses the potential impact of government aid on the relationship between resource utilization and innovation.
+Specifically, it investigates the initial survival strategy's influence on innovation practices and SMEs' performance.
+It further assesses the potential impact of government aid and partnerships on the relationship between resource utilization and innovation.

-Design/methodology/approach - This study employed a mixed method that integrates phenomenology and quantitative research.
-This phenomenological study uses in-depth interviews with 23 SME owners.
-Grounded on the qualitative findings, the quantitative study employs a survey of 352 SMEs.
+Design/methodology/approach - This study employed a mixed-method approach integrating phenomenology and quantitative research.
+This phenomenological study used indepth interviews with 23 SME owners.
+Grounded on the qualitative findings, the quantitative research surveyed 352 SMEs.
 Structural equation modeling was used for hypothesis testing.

-Findings - Resource utilization as a survival strategy has a positive effect on increasing organizational innovation practices and ultimately impacts business performance.
-The presence of government support and partnership engagement plays a significant role in enhancing the relationship between resource utilization and innovation.
+Findings - Resource utilization as an initial survival strategy has a positive effect on increasing organizational innovation practices and ultimately affects business performance.
+Furthermore, government support and external partnerships significantly enhance the relationship between resource utilization and innovation.

-Practical implications - The COVID-19 pandemic has brought a crisis for businesses but has provided many positive transformations.
+Practical implications - The COVID-19 pandemic brought a crisis for businesses but has provided many positive transformations.
 SME entrepreneurs should sustain their survival strategies and seize external support to enhance their potential.
-Various efforts due to the pandemic have created innovations, honing business resiliency and increased competitiveness.
+Various efforts due to the pandemic have created innovations, honed business resiliency, and increased competitiveness.

 Originality/value - SMEs struggled with the crisis and responded by utilizing many retrenchment strategies.
-This emergency response was for survival; nevertheless, some actions continued and had a long-term fruitful impact.
+This study is among the first to provide empirical evidence of the emergency response that resulted in fruitful impacts.
 The findings can be generalized to represent the behavior of SMEs, especially in emerging countries.

-Keywords Survival strategy, Resource utilization, Innovation, Government Support, partnership, Indonesian Batik
+Keywords COVID-19, Survival strategy, Resource utilization, Innovation, Government Support, Partnerships, Productivity, Indonesian Batik